 03 Jan Migrating slowly from other audio plugin hosts to Gig Performer

-Yeah, I know, you’ve spent months or even years creating your set list, tweaking your plugins, changing them, getting your sound just right.
+Yeah, we know, you’ve spent months or even years creating your set list, tweaking your plugins, changing them, getting your sound just right.
 Now you’ve got hundreds of patches and the notion of having to start all over again seems really painful.
 But here’s a pragmatic approach that you might want to take that lets you move incrementally as needed, rather than having to switch everything in one go.

 It assumes that your existing audio host changes patches in response to MIDI program change messages, something that’s probably true for every usable audio host out there.
 The general idea is to run other audio host and Gig Performer at the same time but only one of them will ever be producing audio for a particular patcher.